furrykef/dkdasm/README.md

 # Donkey Kong hacking kit

 ## What are these ASM files?
-A complete, commented disassembly of the arcade version of Donkey Kong.
-It is intended to easily be used by humans for any purpose.

-At least, that's what we're aiming for.
-As it is, we've got quite a ways to go.
+Eventually they should be a complete, commented disassembly of the arcade version of Donkey Kong, easily usable by humans for any purpose.
+But we've still got quite a ways to go.

 In these files, we do not aim to modify the game in any way, not even to fix bugs (and there are a few!).
 Nothing stops you from making a fork and making whatever modifications you like, however, and in fact making this possible and practical is part of our aim.